Sen. McConnell says he plans to serve his full term as leader despite questions about his health

 Even as McConnell tried to brush off the concerns, the episode raised new questions among his colleagues about his health and also whether McConnell, who was first elected to the Senate in 1984 and has served as Republican leader since 2007, might soon step aside from his leadership post.

 He was elected to a two-year term as leader in January by a large majority of his conference, despite an insurgent challenge from Florida Sen. Rick Scott.
+He would be up for re-election as leader again after the 2024 elections.

+By then, he will have to decide also if he wants to run again for another Senate term.
+He is up for re-election in 2026.

 In March, McConnell suffered a concussion and a broken rib after falling and hitting his head after a dinner event at a hotel.
 He didn’t return to the Senate for almost six weeks.
 He has been using a wheelchair in the airport while commuting back and forth to Kentucky.
 And his speech has sounded more halting in recent weeks.